cs100/template-lab-02-git-flow/README.md

 > Author(s): Andrew Lvovsky ([@borninla](https://github.com/borninla))

-For most of our professional careers in the industry, we work on projects alongside many individuals.
-Everyone has their own style of coding, like choosing between tabs or spaces.
-While agreeing on a certain convention is nice, efficient project workflow is an important methodology to follow.
-When working on a project with a team (like the upcoming R'Shell), it's important to communicate what part is currently being worked on.
+For most of your professional careers in industry, you will work on projects alongside other contributors.
+In order to reduce the friction that can occur between developers with different backgrounds, styles, and opinions most companies, organizations, and projects dictate their preferred style and method of contribution.
+Dictating a preferred style gives your codebase a consistent look and makes it easier for developers to understand since things are done in a consistent manner.
+Having a preferred method of contribution, or workflow, makes sure that different contributors know who is working on what and enforce that their contribution meets the standards set out by the organization.
+Having a good workflow is an important step to make sure your organziation (or for this course, your team) is working efficiently to create well tested and high quality code.

-Many [Git workflows](https://www.endpoint.com/blog/2014/05/02/git-workflows-that-work) exist today and they all have their pros and cons.
-However, GitHub flow is one of the simplest to learn and is our preferred method.
+Many [git workflows](https://www.endpoint.com/blog/2014/05/02/git-workflows-that-work) exist today and they all have their pros and cons.
+However, GitHub flow is one of the simplest to learn and is our preferred method for this course.
 A brief overview of GitHub flow is found in the diagram below.

 <img src="https://github.com/cs100/template-lab-XX-git-flow/blob/dev/images/github-flow.png?raw=true" width="1000">